 Business Process Management (BPM) refers to the methods, tools and techniques used to make business processes more flexible and effective.
 As the name implies, BPM is centered on process improvement.
 It uses information technology and management tools to ensure that an organization’s operating processes are helping the organization keep pace with the demands of a changing marketplace.
 Business process management techniques help organizations align their operational processes with their business objectives and strategy.

-Since the financial crisis of 2008-2009, banks have been under greater pressure to decrease costs and increase profitability.
+Since the financial crisis of the late 2000's, banks have been under greater pressure to decrease costs and increase profitability.
 Increasingly demanding customers also hold financial institutions to higher standards with the expectation that banks respond quickly to their needs by providing innovative products and services.
 In this highly competitive industry, banks and other financial service providers have little room for error and can quickly lose the customers who feel their needs are not met.

 Banks are rising to the challenge of the competitive marketplace by focusing on creating business processes that deliver products and services that attract and retain customers by meeting their needs fully and quickly.